Tree-Level Color-Kinematics Duality from Pure Spinor Actions: General gauge--matter theories

-For CK-duality with matter, we need, besides the usual $\BVbox$-algebra $\frB$ for the gauge sector, an additional dg-module $(V,Q_V)$ over $\frB$ (in the sense of dg-commutative algebras) endowed with a degree $-1$ map $\sfb_V\colon V\rightarrow V$ that squares to zero, is a second-order differential operator with respect to the module action of $\frB$ on $V$, and such that $Q_V\sfb_V+\sfb_VQ_V=\wave$.
+To capture CK-duality for a gauge--matter theory, we extend our $\BVbox$-algebra $\frB$ by an additional $\BVbox$-module describing the matter fields.
+Such a $\BVbox$-module is a dg-module $(V,Q_V)$ over $\frB$ (in the sense of dg-commutative algebras) which is endowed with a degree $-1$ map $\sfb_V\colon V\rightarrow V$ that squares to zero, is a second-order differential operator with respect to the module action of $\frB$ on $V$, and such that $Q_V\sfb_V+\sfb_VQ_V=\BBox$.

 Just as a $\BVbox$-algebra $\frB$ comes with an associated kinematic Lie algebra in the form of the derived bracket~\eqref{eq:derived_bracket}, a $\BVbox$-module $(V,Q_V,\sfb_V)$ comes with an associated kinematic Lie module.
-By a trivial extension of the arguments in~\cite{Borsten:2022vtg}, if a color-stripped theory with matter admits the structure of a $\BVbox$-module, it automatically enjoys gauge--matter CK-duality as long as the resulting numerators do not diverge.
+By a trivial extension of the arguments in~\cite{Borsten:2022vtg}, cf.~also~\cite{Borsten:2023ned}, if a color-stripped theory with matter admits the structure of a $\BVbox$-module, it automatically enjoys gauge--matter CK-duality as long as $\BBox=\wave$ and the resulting numerators do not diverge.